-The Ideal City as imagined by the quattrocento Renaissance is not a city that defends itself; but its geometric regularity, while originally merely intended to open out and rationally sub-divide its civic space, can also be tuned, as it were, to a diamond hardness.
+The Ideal City as imagined by the quattrocento Renaissance is not a city that defends itself, but its geometric regularity, while originally merely intended to open out and rationally sub-divide its civic space, can also be tuned to a diamond hardness.
 The Ideal City can translate itself into the City that Repels.

 In contrast, Norbiton: Ideal City, while laid out according to a rational and (potentially) intelligible geometrical scheme, is a conspicuously defenceless civic entity.
 It has and can have no curtain wall, no drills, no militia; it does not busy itself with ballistics or breaches.
 It will fall – at any rate melt away – at the merest breath or rumour of assault.

 But then, neither is Norbiton: Ideal City subject to a regular Euclidean geometry.
 The Failed Life has its Geometry for sure, but the space upon which it is written is curved, folded, n-dimensional, strange; and to describe any one point – this location, this moment, this predicament – even incorrectly will require a formidable headful of co-ordinates.

 Paradoxically however, Norbiton is itself an outgrowth of strong points, bastions, ravelins, demi-lunettes, and the whole apparatus of tortoise vigilance.
 Each of its citizens is bristling like a Swiss Guard, so to speak, with defensive attributes.
 If, as I suspect, the best foundation for a proper defence against the World and all that it can do lies in studied equanimity, then that equanimity will in turn only be delivered by a properly prepared map, or plan, or approximative geometry of Norbiton’s various perimeters and redoubts, and the lines of communication that connect them.